sev3ryn/log-transport/README.md

-# log-transport
+# log-transport -> http-verbose

-Logger for Go's http.Transport
+CLI helper library to make http client calls verbose by logging all their details